thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 12.2 Text inlining
 ------------------

-*Text inlining* is actually very similar to the *expression inlining* capability we just saw, but it actually adds more power.
-It is enabled explicitly with `th:inline="text"`.
+*Text inlining* is very similar to the *expression inlining* capability we have just seen, but it actually adds more power.
+It has to be enabled explicitly with `th:inline="text"`.

 Text inlining not only allows us to use the same *inlined expressions* we just saw, but in fact processes *tag bodies* as if they were templates processed in the `TEXT` template